airwallex/airwallex-payment-android/GUIDE.md

 ```

 ### Confirm PaymentIntent
-Customize the usage of payment detail.
-You need to pass in a `PaymentIntent` object and a `PaymentMethod` object.
+Customize the usage of payment details.
+The merchant needs to pass in a `PaymentIntent` object and a `PaymentMethod` object.
 It will display the current payment amount has been paid, encapsulated the specific operation of payment, will return the `PaymentIntent` or `Exception` through the callback method
 ```kotlin
     airwallex.presentPaymentDetailFlow(paymentIntent, paymentMethod,
         object : Airwallex.PaymentIntentListener {